stuartellis/multiform/README.md

     make stack-info
     make stack-fmt STACK_NAME=example_app

-Specify *STACK_VARIANT* to create an alternate deployment of the same stack in the same environment.
-This feature uses Terraform workspaces:
+Specify *STACK_VARIANT* to create an alternate deployment of the same stack in the same environment:

-    make stack-plan STACK_NAME=example_app STACK_VARIANT=feature1 ENVIRONMENT=prod
+    make stack-plan STACK_NAME=example_app STACK_VARIANT=feature1 ENVIRONMENT=dev

+> The variants feature uses Terraform workspaces.

 By default, all commands apart from *stack-info* run in a container.
 To run without a container, set *DOCKER_HOST=false*.
 For example: